High-temperature superconductivity in flat-band sheared bilayer graphene

-We take a spatial dependence of $v(\rr )$ with screening length $\xi = 10$ nm, assuming the presence of nearby metallic gates.
-The strength of the Coulomb potential is parametrized by $e^2/4\pi \epsilon$.
-The term $i=j$ in (\ref{hint}) is not well-defined in this way, but we regularize the above expression considering that the limit $\rr \rightarrow 0$ collapses into the Hubbard interaction, with a suitable on-site repulsion $U$ (which we take as 4 eV).
+We take a spatial dependence of $v(\rr )$ with screening length $\xi = 10$ nm, assuming the presence of nearby metallic gates (see SM).
+The strength of the Coulomb potential is parametrized by $e^2/4\pi \epsilon$ (in units of eV$\times a_0$, $a_0$ being the C-C distance).

-The Hartree-Fock approximation is based on the assumption that the interacting electron propagator $G$ can be written in the same way as its noninteracting counterpart $G_0$, but with a set of eigenvalues $\varepsilon_{a\sigma}$ and eigenvectors $\phi_{a\sigma} (\rr_i)$ modified by the interaction \cite{Fetter}.
+We implement a real-space self-consistent Hartree-Fock approximation by assuming that the interacting electron propagator $G$ can be written in the same way as its noninteracting counterpart $G_0$, but with a set of eigenvalues $\varepsilon_{a\sigma}$ and eigenvectors $\phi_{a\sigma} (\rr_i)$ modified by the interaction\cite{Fetter}.
+In this notation, $a$ labels the electron band, $\sigma $ stands for the spin projection, and $\rr_i$ runs over the carbon sites of the sheared bilayer.
 Thus, we have in the static limit

 The new eigenvalues and eigenvectors are constrained by the Dyson equation

 where $\Sigma $ is the electron self-energy.
 In the Hartree-Fock approximation, Eq. (\ref{dyson}) provides indeed a closed set of equations, since $\Sigma $ can be written in terms of $\phi_{a\sigma} (\rr_i)$ as